 The Botanical Garden provides an ambient setting for moving meditation, Japanese martial arts, classical music, and a traditional fire show.
 Watch ceremonial archery.
 Try your hand at origami, learn about kimonos and witness a Japanese tea ceremony in the orangery.
 Explore the Tropical Greenhouse and hear the frogs sing.
 If you are lucky, the giant water lily will show you its flower.

-A cultural cavalcade in the Linnaeus Garden 2020
+A digital cultural cavalcade from the Linnaeus Garden

 Listen to folk music and singer-songwriters or enjoy dans shows.
 Visit Carl Linnaeus' home.
 As darkness falls, the garden will be Illuminated by candles.
 Enjoy a magical stroll among the flowers of autumn.